 You may also have to increase the substance’s concentration every week.
 Doing this can maintain the tolerable erythema and itching or optimal eczematous reaction.
-Following this reaction, you need to have the attention adjusted carefully.
-Whenever the regrowth of hair becomes evident on the side with treatment, you can have the substance applied on the whole scalp.
+Following this reaction, you need to have your attention adjusted carefully.
+Whenever the regrowth of hair becomes evident on the side with treatment, you can have the substance applied to the whole scalp.
 You can expect the hair to regrow as you treat it for three to six months.
-Make sure to discontinue this if regrowth doesn’t occur after half a year.
+However, make sure to discontinue the procedure if regrowth doesn’t occur after half a year.

 Conclusion on Topical Immunotherapy

-Nowadays, people consider topical immunotherapy as the first-line treatment that represents a highly effective modality for the treatment of recalcitrant or extensive Alopecia Areata.
+Nowadays, people consider topical immunotherapy as the first-line treatment that’s highly effective in addressing extensive Alopecia Areata.